-If we have paid an accelerated Trauma recovery benefit or accelerated TPD benefit, you can buy back your Life Cover sum insured.
-This benefit only applies if all the following are true:
+Life Cover buy back benefit may apply if we have paid an accelerated Trauma recovery benefit or TPD benefit.
+This benefit allows you to reinstate the Life Cover sum insured (for death and terminal illness only) up to the amount of the accelerated Trauma recovery benefit or TPD benefit payment without further medical evidence.
+This benefit only applies if both the following are true: